ajdiv/groupmebot/README.md

 Requests should have a content type of application/json and should be made to your localhost (port 5000 by default): http://127.0.0.1:5000/

-Run locally by executing the following command: npm run start Run tests by executing the following command:
+Run locally by executing the following command: npm run start Run tests by executing the following command: npm run test

 ## Environment File<a name="env"></a>